practical-scientific-computing/practical-scientific-computing.github.io/mathematica/01-Basics.md

 ## Syntax

-Evaluate input with "Shift-Enter".
+Welcome to *Mathematica*!

+First things are first: you evaluate input by selecting a cell and pressing "Shift-Enter".
-Variable names cannot start with a number.
+You assign values to a variable using `=`; the names of a variables cannot start with a number.

 ```
 x = 1